Jessica Hocking

 As a tax litigation solicitor, Jessica was a regular contributor to Tax Journal.
 She co-authored a number of articles on tax compliance and enforcement, including:

-Jessica also has experience in Policy and Financial Regulation, having worked as a Policy Advisor at the Financial Ombudsman Service.
+In addition to her experience as a solicitor in the corporate tax team of an international law firm, Jessica has experience in Policy and Financial Regulation, having worked as an Adjudicator and Policy Advisor at the Financial Ombudsman Service.

 Prior to joining Chambers, Jessica worked on two pro bono initiatives with Amicus.
-She also provided legal advice at a community legal advice centre in East London for a number of years.
+She also provided legal advice at a community legal advice project in East London for a number of years.

 Jessica has created a number of initiatives to support students from under-represented groups who want to pursue a career in law.